-The average salary for healthcare information administrators, according to Indeed, is just under $70,000 a year, based on more than 5,200 survey respondents.
-A bachelor’s degree, preferably in health information management, is the bare educational minimum for many employers, although there is a strong trend pushing for master’s-level education, such as a master of healthcare administration (MHA) with a focus in informatics.
+The average salary for healthcare information administrators, according to Indeed (2020), is just under $70,000 a year, based on over 5,200 survey respondents.
+A bachelor’s degree, preferably in health information management, is the bare minimum for many employers, although there is a strong trend pushing for master’s level education, such as an MHA with an informatics focus.

-The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, which can lead to a significant boost in salary.
+The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, often leading to a significant boost in salary.

 Healthcare Policy Specialist

-Even as the Affordable Care Act (ACA) saw a sizeable increase in the number of newly insured Americans, a debate has persisted over who has been helped and how.
-The ambition of this massive healthcare legislation has come with an equally large dose of complexity—some 10,000 pages of policy.
+Even as President Obama’s Affordable Care Act (ACA) saw a sizeable increase in the number of newly insured Americans, debate has persisted over who exactly has been helped by what.
+The ambition of this massive healthcare legislation has come with an equally massive dose of complexity: some 10,000 pages of policy.

-The introduction of the American Healthcare Act, which repeals and replaces parts of the ACA, has only increased the complexity and confusion.
-While this position is by no means a new one, it has taken on a new focus with renewed importance in the national landscape.
+The introduction of the American Health Care Act (ACA), which repeals and replaces parts of the ACA, has only increased the complexity and confusion further.
+And while healthcare policy specialist is by no means a new career title, it has taken on new foci and renewed importance in the national landscape.

 Healthcare policy specialists can work for government organizations, charities, think tanks, insurance companies, medical facilities, and elsewhere in the private sector.
-Many subfields exist in the profession, with specializations in Medicaid, lobbying, education, or community outreach.
-Healthcare policy specialists need a solid understanding of legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.
+A great deal of specialization exists, and a healthcare policy specialist my focus in a specific area such as Medicaid, lobbying, education, or community outreach.
+Healthcare policy specialists will need a solid understanding of legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.

-- Analyzing the impacts of new legislation on companies and communities
+- Analyzing impacts of new legislation upon a company or community

-- Advocating for policy adjustment at the state or federal level
+- Advocating for policy adjustment at a state or federal level

 - Conducting site visits to assess the operations of a healthcare facility